-The board will honor a parent's request for the transfer of his or her child to [another district campus or a neighboring district] if the child has been the victim of sexual assault by another student assigned to the same campus, whether the assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for the assault.
+The board will honor a parent's request for the transfer of their child to another district campus or a neighboring district if the child has been the victim of sexual assault by another student assigned to the same campus, whether the assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for the assault.
 In accordance with policy FDE, if the victim does not wish to transfer, the board will transfer the assailant.